Anurag7215/netflix_sql_projects/README.md

 ORDER BY total_titles DESC;
 ```

-Objective: Measure how modern the catalog is; streaming platforms prefer new content.
+Objective: Measure how modern the catalog is streaming platforms prefer new content.